 Prioritize Your CTAs

 You created a website to serve as a lead generation tool — which means you want people to do something when they arrive at your website.
 The “something” is known as a call-to-action (CTA) and it should be easy for people to find.
 Whether you want people to sign up for a course, buy a product, or simply request more information, don’t make people hunt to take that important step.

 The Relationship Between Keywords and Content

-While page performance is becoming increasingly important in the Page Experience era, Google continues to stress that relevant content is still a major factor that impacts your discoverability in search results.
+While page performance is becoming increasingly important in the Page Experience era, Google continues to stress that relevant content is still a major factor that impacts your discoverability in organic search results.
 So, you want to ensure you’re creating copy that serves a purpose.
 Use your website as an opportunity to position your business as an authority in your industry.
 Engage in storytelling, and let consumers learn about, and relate to your brand.

 But your content is also a great place to implement a solid keyword strategy.
 Research the target keywords for your industry and build out content that effectively leverages those keywords.
 Don’t engage in keyword stuffing and throw target keywords together in an incoherent paragraph just to juice your SEO — it’ll backfire.

 Instead, create content that people want to read and naturally sprinkle in keywords where they make sense.
 And of course, make sure your keywords and content are organized well within your pillar pages!
 Everyone out there is doing keyword research, but organizing things through more advanced pillar content will give you a competitive edge.